Help improve this page

 .
 Replace my-cluster

-with your cluster name and AmazonEKS_EFS_CSI_DriverRole
+with your cluster name.
+You can also replace AmazonEKS_EFS_CSI_DriverRole

 AWS Management Console